Solar panels may be used to generate electricity or heat in many churches, church halls and homes.

 Solar water heating generally comes with a 5-10 year guarantee and requires little maintenance.

-The FiT is to be partly replaced by a new Smart Export Guarantee, to be introduced in January 2020 (see also Smart Export Guarantee Order).
+The FiT was partly replaced by a new Smart Export Guarantee (SEG), introduced in January 2020.

 Viability and payback